saraemanuelsson/codebreakers/README.md

 ## MVP

-* Build game mechanics - Turn based
+* Build game mechanics, should be pass and play, i.e. players will take turns looking at the screen
-* Each of this card has a colour property
+* Game should have 25 cards and each card should have a colour property
-* Shuffle cards to get a colour map in their back side [abstract/plain colours] and a random set of words in their front side.
-* Pass and play
+* The cards need to be assigned a random word from a large word collection and then the cards need to be shuffled
-* Have the state of the game saved
+* Guessers should be able to click a card which will reveal the colour of the card
+* CodeBreakers should be able to click on a button to reveal the colour of all cards
+* Save game state in database and allow for game to be resumed
-* Handle team currently in play (incorrect guess handled by app, end of turn     otherwise handled by user)
+* Handle team currently in play: Incorrect guess will end the turn otherwise the team will use the end turn button.

 ## Extensions

-* Multiplayer: use socket.io
-   - Usernames/nicknames
-* Option: Play with either images or words.
+* Make it multiplayer instead of pass and play, using sockets.io
+   - Let users join with a username/nickname
+* Add option to play with pictures instead of words
-* Separate map for codemaster rather than colours of cards
+* Build a separate colour map only visible for the CodeBreaker instead of revealing the colour of the cards
-* Turns Timer
-* Track rounds
+* Have a timer that will end the turn if it runs out of time before the team has guessed or ended their turn.

 ## Resources